 - Preferring CheckedNumeric<T> to ad hoc checks.

 Yes, that might look odd.
-Currently, the codebase mixes C++ and C memory allocation, and for now it is more important to fix bugs than to change the coding style of a given area of the code.
-Ultimately, we'd like to get the code to idiomatic C++11, but we're going to get there incrementally.
+Currently, the codebase mixes C++ and C memory allocation, and ultimately, we'd like to get the code to idiomatic C++11, but we're going to get there incrementally.

 We want to standardize on handling uninitialized memory references with: